 Exposing someone to training doesn’t necessarily make them a salesperson.

 You have to have a long view of what it takes to build confident, avid salespeople, and only providing initial training means you’re just getting started.

 Remind customers of where they were

 Shoppers are constantly being marketed to, so the chance of being forgotten grows every day you don’t communicate with them.
-That’s why you should send out a bi-weekly newsletter – even better a weekly one - so they don’t forget you.
+That’s why you should send out a bi-monthly newsletter – even better, a weekly one - so they don’t forget you.

 Technology has enabled shoppers to exist in a perennial buy state.

 The only way brick-and-mortar retailers can survive is by seizing each moment of influence.
 This means providing memorable customer service and consistent marketing.

 Your goal is to become your customer's go-to store whenever and wherever.